burgil/supe-project-creator/README.md

 ## Changelog

+### Version 1.4.6 - Added colors to the version bumper logs

+- **Improved Version Bumper**: Added colors to console logs and optimized the algorithm

 ### Version 1.4.5 - Added Code of Conduct

 - **New Rules**: It is important that new contributors read the code of conduct if they plan to contribute